Ari'imate: Founder of the Teururai dynasty

 Following the initial upheavals, a public assembly was convened during which the majority of inhabitants endorsed the change in leadership.
 On 5 January 1852, Ari'imate was formally appointed sovereign under the dynastic name Teurura'i, thereby marking the ascension of his lineage to power in Huahine.
-New officers were choosen for the new government and the chieftainships of the districts were passed to the younger branches of the same families, with the younger brother or sister assuming the role traditionally held by the eldest.
+New officers were chosen for the new government and the chieftainships of the districts were passed to the younger branches of the same families, with the younger brother or sister assuming the role traditionally held by the eldest.
 At the same time, Her Britannic Majesty's consul for Tahiti and dependencies, George Charles Miller, following consultations with the French authorities and the United States consul, submitted a formal request to George Wellesley, captain of HMS Daedalus, to proceed to the island of Huahine in order to deliver a message on behalf of the three foreign powers.
 On 7 January 1852, Wellesley arrived at Huahine, where he reported that the local chiefs had almost unanimously elected Teurura'i, a distant relative of Queen Teri'itaria II, to succeed her in the governance of the island.
 The next day, at a public gathering, Wellesley announced that Britain, France, and the United States had agreed not to intervene in the dispute.
 He further stated that consular authorities had instructed their nationals to refrain from involvement and emphasized that the Huahine government would be held accountable for the safety and property of foreign citizens.

 The transition occurred without significant opposition.
 Several days were dedicated to the restitution of lands that the Queen had unjustly appropriated and distributed to her favourites.
 The extent of these confiscations was such that certain districts were nearly depopulated, and some landowners who had previously held a pahi, consisting of twelve parcels of land, had been entirely dispossessed.
 These individuals recovered the full extent of their original holdings.
 Queen Teri'itaria's policies toward foreign residents and traders were notably "harsh", adversely affecting the island's economic prosperity.
 On 10 January, almost immediately following the election of the new chiefs, Teurura'i addressed a letter to Governor Bonard, as well as to the American and British consuls, providing an account of the transition and its underlying causes.
 In their respective replies, all three powers assured him that they would refrain from interference and would leave the matter entirely in the hands of the local authorities and their Queen.
 Similar political shifts occurred on Mai'ao, Ra'iātea, and Taha'a, prompted by comparable grievances.
 Three days later, Queen Pōmare IV announced her intention to travel to Ra'iātea in order to depose her son Tamatoa.